Our verdict

 Narrow feet are welcome in the VIA Olympus

-Even narrow-footed runners will not have problems securing themselves in the VIA Olympus.
-Its snug upper, padded tongue, fairly rigid heel counter, and extra outer lace holes allow users to cinch down its fit and provide for a good lockdown.
+We believe that even narrow-footed runners will not have problems securing themselves in the VIA Olympus.
+Its snug upper, padded tongue, fairly rigid heel counter, and extra outer lace holes allow us to cinch down the fit and provide for a good lockdown.

-A bit of a clunker but generally smooth
+A bit of a clunker but very stable

-Based on our measurements, the sole is 114.9 mm wide in the forefoot.
-This is 2.3 mm wider than average.
+First of all, the wide base of this neutral Altra shoe delivers a ton of inherent stability.
+Based on our measurements, the sole is 114.9 mm wide in the forefoot (2 mm wider than the average).

 altra-via-olympus-forefoot-width.JPG

-In the heel, the sole is 93.9 mm which is 4.3 mm wider than average.
+In the heel, our caliper shows 93.9 mm (4 mm wider than average).

 altra-via-olympus-heel-width.JPG

-Combined with the firmer nature of the foam, it makes for a highly stable neutral shoe.
+Also combined with the slightly firm nature of the foam, it makes for a highly stable neutral shoe.

 altra-via-olympus-rocker.JPG